patan-abubakar8/Quikart/README.md

 - The project uses custom ApiResponse<T> wrappers for consistency.
 - Pagination uses Spring Pageable support.
 - Product-category linkage handled via @ManyToOne.

+### Admin Panel Access
+---

+- register user using PostMan ,in which set role as "ADMIN" from the enum(Role) provided
+- now open the Login page enter credentials of Admin ,you will be directed to Admin Panel
+- add products ,add categories for now (remaining frontend will do in next commit like delete ,update)